Koffi Olomide: Artistry

 Drawing from the dance-centric soukous genre, itself rooted in traditional Congolese rumba, Koffi developed his signature style known as tcha tcho (often spelled tchatcho), a slower variant of soukous, characterized by its languid tempos, intricate guitar arrangements, and emotive melodies.
 In an interview with Afropop Worldwide, Koffi revealed his creative intent, stating, "Music for me is not only to dance, to jump to.
 Music is also meant to make the heart vibrate".
+In an interview with La Dépêche du Midi, he distanced himself from being labelled a soukous star, asserting that "soukous is a kind of caricature of the music from my country...
+It makes people think Congolese music exists only for jumping around and sweating, when in reality it is also a music you listen to—one that can soothe, vibrate, and move you.
+Emotion makes up 70% of my music.
+I write my own lyrics and craft my own arrangements.
+That is tcha tcho—music from the heart".
 This stylistic evolution reinvigorated Congolese music, influencing his contemporaries and successive generations.
 In addition to Congolese rumba, Koffi incorporates elements of ndombolo, kwassa kwassa, R&B, Afrobeats, trap, salsa, and zouk into his music.
 Thematically, his lyrical address various topics, including love, politics, technology, success, infidelity, religion, chicanery, and disillusionment.
 Renowned for his avant-garde vocal delivery—an explosive, deep-throated baritone with an offbeat cadence—Koffi is equally celebrated for his flamboyant stage persona, often embodying the atalaku role, a dynamic hype man who energizes audiences during instrumental sebene segments.